Phi Kappa Phi: History

 In a 1969 Special Convention, the motto devised in 1900, "The Love of Learning Rules all Mankind", was changed to "Let the Love of Learning Rule Mankind" due to membership insistence that the former was, in the words of one member, "the most barefaced lie that had ever been cast in bronze."
 By 1971, Phi Kappa Phi numbered 120 chapters.
 In the next twelve years, that number would double to 239.
 In 1976, Phi Kappa Phi established its first chapter at a historically black college or university when one was established at Jackson State University.

-Current Membership

-Membership is by invitation only, by an established campus chapter, and is restricted to students with integrity and high ethical standards and who are ranked scholastically at the top of their class, regardless of field of study: the top 7.5 percent of second-semester university juniors and the top 10 percent of seniors and graduate students.
-Faculty, professional staff and alumni who have achieved scholarly distinction also might be eligible.
-Phi Kappa Phi claims to have over 100,000 active members, to initiate approximately 30,000 new members annually, and to have a total of more than one million members since its creation, from over 300 college-based chapters in the United States, Puerto Rico, and the Philippines.